ozalpozqur/altogic-auth-angular/README.md

 Our backend and frontend is now ready and running on the server. ✨

-Now, we can install the Altogic client library to our React app to connect our frontend with the backend.
+Now, we can install the Altogic client library to our Angular app to connect our frontend with the backend.

 ```bash
 # using npm